Bentley - Wilson - St James

 Bentley - Wilson - St James has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 33 projects likely impacting the area.
-Notable ones are Queens Park Regional Open Space and State Football Centre, Victoria Park-Canning Level Crossing Removal, Bentley Redevelopment Project, and Curtin University B316 Sciences Building.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 34 projects likely impacting the area.
+Key projects include Sam Kerr Football Centre and Queens Park Regional Open Space, Curtin University B316 Sciences Building, Kent Street Weir Precinct Redevelopment, and Australian Hockey Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.